tymyrddin/purple/source/docs/incident-response/playbooks/ransomware-outbreak.md

 *For SIRT, SOC, IT operations, and management.
 Tabletop with timed decision rounds: 90-120 minutes.*

-The scenario exposes two things that most ransomware exercises avoid.
+The scenario exposes two things that many ransomware exercises avoid.
 First, that backup reliability is a belief rather than a verified fact.
-The exercise produces partial, aged backups because that is what most organisations actually have, not because of bad luck.
+The exercise produces partial, aged backups because that is what many organisations actually have, not because of bad luck.
 Second, that the decision to pay or not pay a ransom involves authority that organisations have typically not assigned and a financial calculus that surfaces how the organisation actually values different things.
 The procedural question, what do we do?, is less interesting than the structural one: who decides, and on what basis?

 ## The scenario